 A vehicle repair facility or garage keeper is entitled to keep your vehicle until you pay for its authorized repairs and service.
 If you did not authorize the repairs you are being charged for, you may be the victim of Unfair Trading, and you should contact the Consumer Contact Centre at 1-877-427-4088.
 You cannot remove the vehicle unless the bill is paid.
 The garage keeper cannot drive your vehicle or damage it when keeping the vehicle.

-Sometimes the garage keeper may release your vehicle if you acknowledge the debt by signing the invoice for repairs.
-The repair invoice should be paid within 21 days; otherwise the garage keeper can register a lien against your vehicle at the Personal Property Registry.
+Because your vehicle takes up room in the garage, the garage keeper may release your vehicle if you acknowledge the debt by signing the invoice for repairs.
+The garage keeper can register a lien against your vehicle at the Personal Property Registry within 21 days of releasing the vehicle.
 You will receive a copy of the documents to confirm the registration of the lien unless you waived the right to receive the copies.
-The registration last for 6 months from the date it was filed.
+The registration lasts for 6 months from the date it was filed.
 The lien can be renewed by Court Order for a further 6 months.

 The law dealing with liens can be complex and you are advised to seek legal counsel when you have concerns.
-You may also contact the Consumer Information Centre at 780-427-4088 in Edmonton and toll free at 1-877-427-4088 throughout rest of the Province.
+You may also contact the Consumer Contact Centre at 1-877-427-4088.

 Dial-A-Law is a Calgary Legal Guidance public service project funded in part by The Alberta Law Foundation.